ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

 ::

    1.)
-Build new cloud image with -purposed package 2.)
+Build new cloud image with -proposed package 2.)
 Boot instance
    3.)
 Confirm that instance provisioned
    4.)
 Run standard tests and regression tests